WilsonCWong/wilsons-notes/web-development/frameworks/gatsby/GettingStarted.md

       │   │─  MyComponent.js
       │   └─  MyComponent.css
 ```
-> You can also separate out `MyComponent` to a separate folder within the `component` folder and have a `styles.css` and `index.js` (which will export the component) instead.
+> You can also separate out `MyComponent` to a separate folder within the `component` folder that contains `MyComponent.js`, `styles.css`, and `index.js` (which will export the component) instead.
 This is how many React libraries and applications structure it.

 Fill the `MyComponent.css` file with some styles and import it into the `MyComponent` component:
 ```jsx